-Please contact Rajiv to inquire about joining the lab!
-We are recruiting postdocs and graduate students interested in using computational and statistical approaches to study human genome evolution and function.
+Please contact Rajiv to inquire about joining the lab.
+We are recruiting trainees interested in using computational and statistical approaches to study human genome function and evolution.
 See the Research page for specific research directions with which your interests may intersect.
 Informal inquiries are also welcome.

 Graduate students: Prospective PhD students should apply to the CMDB graduate program.
-If you are currently or will soon be a student in this program, contact Rajiv to discuss potential rotation projects.
+Rajiv is also a faculty preceptor for the Human Genetics and Genomics graduate program.
+If you are currently or will soon be a student in either program, contact Rajiv to discuss potential rotation projects.
 Current master’s students should contact Rajiv with a CV and description of scientific interests.

 Undergraduate students: Undergrads who are interested in research should email Rajiv with a description of academic interests, relevant coursework, and any past research or programming experience.